 :5: “‘By the hearing of the ear I have heard you, and now my eye has seen you.

-1 YHVH: This is the sacred name of God revealed to ancient Israel, often translated "Lord."
-For more on this topic, see the Index category Yahweh.
+1 Yhwh: This is the sacred name of God revealed to ancient Israel, often translated

 2 things: Words in the translation that appear in italics are not in the original Hebrew text.
 They are supplied in translation to bring out the meaning of the sentence.
 Words in parentheses provide alternate translations and those in brackets clarify the meaning.
 The translation is a literal translation directly from the original Hebrew by the author.

-“By the hearing of the ear I have heard you,” Job says, “and now my eye has seen you.”
+and now my eye has seen you.
 In other words, before this experience, he had only heard of God.
 But now he has interacted directly with God.
 This tells us that although Job was a religious man (as we know from the rest of the book), he had never had a personal experience with God.
 He knew about God, but he didn’t know God.
 But now, as a result of the experiences recorded in this book, Job has a direct and awesome encounter with the living God.

 This helps us understand the reason, or at least one of the reasons, for the events that took place in the life of Job: to bring him into a living relationship with God.
 This book, in other words, is the story of Job’s journey from religion to revelation.